Getting started

 Defining a parser

-Parsita parsers are written inside the bodies of classes that inherit from TextParsers
+Parsita parsers are written inside the bodies of classes that inherit from ParserContext

 takes a whitespace

 s defined in this class body, making it so that whitespace as defined does not need to be explicitly captured and discarded.
-The default value is r'\s*'
+With the default whitespace=None

 from parsita import *